The keto diet is all about managing your carb intake and limiting it to a very low number, typically 20 to 25 g net carbs per day.

 For that, you need 2 things: a food scale and a good tracking app.

-As far as apps are concerned, there are plenty of them, most of them free.
+As far as apps are concerned, there are plenty of them and most are free.
 Some of them requires payment to access premium features.
 These apps are best used on mobile phones, but can also be used on desktops.

 Here you’ll find a list of our favorite apps and trackers below: